About Squamish Nature Learners

 First Nation’s Mentorship

-We highly value the passing down of Indigenous knowledge to our children.
-Once a week a Squamish Nation mentor spends quality time with the children sharing their history, traditions, and ceremonies.
-They engage in story-telling to enlighten them on the why’s of their customs, carve paddles together, and learn cedar weaving.
-The children participate in traditional dance and song with the very people that have been model stewards of the land they have grown to love.
-The experience is hands-on and eye-opening for the whole community as we work towards healing, reconciliation and decolonization.
-Our families develop a special respect for the mentors who generously share their time with us, an appreciation for their ancient wisdom and the privilege of having access to it, and fond memories we take with us throughout the years.
+We highly value the passing down of Squamish Nation knowledge to our children.
+Once a week, a Squamish Nation mentor spends quality time with the children, sharing their history, traditions, and ceremonies.
+They engage in storytelling to enlighten them on the whys of their customs, carve paddles together, and learn cedar weaving.
+The children participate in traditional dance and song with the very people who have been model stewards of the land that they have grown to love.